Particular/docs.particular.net/nservicebus/operations/metrics.md

 ## Metrics captured

-NServiceBus and ServiceControl capture a number of different metrics about a running endpoint.
+NServiceBus and ServiceControl capture a number of different metrics about a running endpoint including the processing time, "critical time", and number of messages in each queue.

 ### Processing time